dergoegge/nss-docs/source/nss/nss_3.48.1_release_notes/index.rst

 The HG tag is NSS_3_48_1_RTM.
 NSS 3.48.1 requires NSPR 4.23 or newer.

 NSS 3.48.1 source distributions are available on ftp.mozilla.org for secure HTTPS download:

 -  Source tarballs:
    https://ftp.mozilla.org/pub/mozilla.org/security/nss/releases/NSS_3_48_1_RTM/src/

-Other releases are available in `NSS
+Other releases are available in :ref:`Mozilla_Projects_NSS_NSS_Releases`.
-Releases </en-US/docs/Mozilla/Projects/NSS/NSS_Releases>`__.

 .. _New_in_NSS_3.48.1: